Rosemary Herb Salt Recipe | Easy Homemade Gift Idea

 Share away friends!

-Making your own herb seasoning salt sounds fancy doesn’t it?
+Making your own herb seasoning salt sounds fancy, doesn’t it?
 Thankfully, fancy doesn’t mean hard.
-The key to a great herb seasoning is to start with quality herbs and salt and get creative mixing your favorites combinations together.
+The key to creating the perfect seasoning is starting with quality herbs and salt and getting creative with your favorite combinations.
+You can customize your herb seasoning salt to suit your preferences and dishes.

-As an added bonus, by doing this you can omit your consumption of the many questionable ingredients in the store bought seasonings.
-Not only will the taste be better, it will be a much healthier option.
-Have you seen the ingredients in a store bought Hidden Valley Ranch packet?
-So much ick.
-If you’re a ranch lover, check out my ranch seasoning mix that I use to make fresh ranch dressing and dip whenever my family is craving some!
+One of the best parts?
+By making your own herb seasoning, you can omit the questionable ingredients often found in store-bought seasoning salts.
+Not only will it taste better, but it’s also a much healthier option.
+Have you checked the ingredients on a Hidden Valley Ranch packet?
+It’s full of ick.
+If you’re a ranch lover, don’t worry—I’ve got a ranch seasoning mix for you to make fresh ranch dressing whenever the craving hits!

 Herb Seasoning Salt for gifts